VUT246843/React-Activity-feature-activity-react-activities/README.md

 React Activity Feature – Asynchronous Activities

 The <Activity /> component in React provides a robust way to manage asynchronous activities in your application.
-Instead of merely conditionally rendering UI, Activity allows you to schedule, prioritize, and run background activities, giving you fine-grained control over how tasks execute in parallel with your components.
+Instead of merely conditionally rendering UI , Activity allows you to schedule, prioritize, and run background activities, giving you fine-grained control over how tasks execute in parallel with your components.

 Basic Usage